 Our grantees' backgrounds are as diverse as their nationalities.

 Some grantees already are respected leaders in grass-root organizations, and are studying to formalize their knowledge with university degrees.
 Other grantees are pursuing their studies in hard science (or STEM degrees), where the gender gap remains huge among leadership positions, and serve as role models for women seeking a career in “non-traditional” fields.
-They all make us very proud of their achievements!
+We are very proud of their achievements!
 Read about some of them in our news column.

 from Latin America...